derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-07/02/2026 16:28:33 : 3 Database Admins walked into a NoSQL bar.
+08/02/2026 16:29:05 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Pirates go 'arg!', computer pirates go 'argv!'
+How many programmers does it take to kill a cockroach?
+Two: one holds, the other installs Windows on it.
 <!-- replace-with-joke ends -->